 Everyone else is having just as many problems, disappointments, and issues as you are.
 (Sometimes more! ) They're just putting up a nice appearance on their Facebook page.

 The big risk is when we start swiping people into and out of our lives too quickly without really giving it a chance.
 Always thinking that there's someone even better out there for us.

 OK Carlos!
-Let’s settle this: How long does it take to fall in love?
+Let's settle this: How long does it take for him to fall in love?

 So it would take about a full work week (40 hours) to fall in love with someone.

 This doesn't mean you've got a solid enough foundation to make a big commitment

 This doesn't mean you're ready to move in together